Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

 - Decreases PMS Symptoms

-- Prevents & Possibly Treats Diabetes Type 2
+- May Prevent & Possibly Treat Diabetes Type 2

 Mung beans also improved glucose tolerance and increased insulin responsiveness.